-- Training coordinator: The professional who will be coordinating the whole course will lead this class. - Land Steward mentors or volunteers (optional): If this is an established volunteer program with mentors, they may be included in the agenda and participate in activities to help build community.
+- Coordinator: The professional coordinating the whole course will lead this class. - Land Steward mentors or volunteers (optional): If this is an established volunteer program with mentors, they may be included in the agenda and participate in activities to help build community.
 Even if they play a minor role in this introductory session, it is an appropriate time to introduce them to the new cohort.